johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 ## Version 133.0.3065.54 (Android and iOS): February 10, 2025

-Fixed various bugs and performance issues.
+Fixed various bugs and performance issues, general updates, new policies, and enhancements.

 ### General updates